opendatasoft/ods-faq/source/faq.rst

 Frequently asked questions (FAQ)
 ================================

-.. container:: question
+.. rst-class:: content-visible

     1. **What is OpenDataSoft?**

-.. container:: response
+.. rst-class:: content-hidden

     OpenDataSoft is a turnkey SaaS platform developed for business users to easily share, publish and reuse structured datasets.

-.. container:: question
+.. rst-class:: content-visible

     2. **Is OpenDataSoft open source?**

-.. container:: response
+.. rst-class:: content-hidden

     OpenDataSoft is not open source.